How to Apply

 At interview, or in a separate discussion, we will ensure that an open and measured discussion takes place on the subject of any offences or other matter that might be relevant to the position.

-If you are successful at interview, and the post you are applying for is exempt from the Rehabilitations of Offenders Act 1974 then we will require you to obtain an Enhanced Certificate of Disclosure from the Disclosure and Barring Service (DBS) and we administer this process.
-If you’re currently employed by Royal Greenwich and have obtained an Enhanced Disclosure with Royal Greenwich within the last 3 years, it may not be necessary to apply for another Disclosure.
+If you are successful at interview, and the post you are applying for is exempt from the Rehabilitations of Offenders Act 1974 then we will require you to obtain a Certificate of Disclosure from the Disclosure and Barring Service (DBS).
+We administer this process.
+If you’re currently employed by Royal Greenwich and have obtained a Disclosure with Royal Greenwich within the last 3 years, it may not be necessary to apply for another Disclosure.

 Having a criminal record will not necessarily bar you from working with us.
 This will depend on the nature of the position and the circumstances and background of your offences.
 The DBS has a code of practice, which we fully comply with.
 A copy of this can be found on the gov.uk website www.gov.uk/government/publications/dbs-code-of-practice